marksherriff/cs3240-f24-website/projectdraft.md

 {: .no_toc }

 - The PMA shall allow a common user to create an account in the system using their Google account.
 - When a common user creates an account, a profile should be created for the user.
 A profile should consist of, at a minimum, the user's real name, the user's Google account/address, and the date they joined the PMA.
-Other data, such as a profile picture, interests, description, etc. can be added based on the type of PMA.
+Other data, such as a profile picture, interests, description, etc. can be added based on the nature of the PMA.
 - A common user shall have the ability to create a new project.
 When they create a new project, the automatically become the owner of the project.
 See [Projects](#projects) for more information about what is needed when a project is created.
 - A common user shall have the ability to delete a projects that they own, but no other projects.
 - A common user shall have the ability to request to join a project through a button in the system on the project's description in a reasonable way.